Academics

 Comprehensive Examination

 The objective of the comprehensive examination is to judge depth and breadth of knowledge in the biomedical engineering field, and to prepare students for writing grant proposals.
-The student must enroll in BME 691 Doctoral Comprehensive Examination for the semester during which they plan to take the comprehensive exam.
-Students are eligible to take the comprehensive exam after completing all core course requirements and track course requirements (see curriculum).
+Students are eligible to take the comprehensive exam when the core and track course requirements are either completed or in-progress (see curriculum).

 The comprehensive exam includes a written and oral component.
 The written component requires the student to demonstrate a comprehensive understanding and synthesis of peer-reviewed literature in their emphasis area, and design a research study to fill this gap.
 The written requirement will follow the formatting requirements of a grant application relevant to the student’s field of interest.
 In the oral component, the student must present their grant proposal to their Supervisory Committee and competently address questions from the committee.